Understanding Routing and NAT with WireGuard VPN

 Exit WireGuard tunnel

-WireGuard driver decrypts the UDP packet, matches the packet with its peer records, then accepts this packet on the WireGuard interface as an ingress packet.
-Check WireGuard document for more information.
+The WireGuard driver decrypts the UDP packet, matches it with its peer records, and then accepts the packet on the WireGuard interface as an ingress packet.
+Check the WireGuard documentation for more information.

-For this ingress packet, the source address will be the peer's WireGuard interface inet address upon exit the tunnel (The AllowIPs on the server side only allows packets on the AllowIPs list for a peer).
+For this ingress packet, the source address will be the peer's WireGuard interface inet address upon exiting the tunnel (the AllowedIPs on the server side only allows packets from addresses on the AllowedIPs list for a peer).

 If you are using my installer script, the source address may be 10.66.66.2/24 or fd42:42:42::2/64.